HlustikP/Imagy/README.md

 //          (HEIGHT, WIDTH)
 img.rescaleSync(0, 4000).writeToFileSync(targetFile);
 ```
-A `0` argument here indicates, that the dimension should be calculates in such a way that the image
+A `0` argument here indicates, that the dimension should be calculated in such a way that the image
 proportions are retained.

 ## Build Requirements